 Truck Accident Cases are Complex

-Truck Accidents cases are different than your typical car accident.
-The stakes are much higher and there are numerous complex issues that need to be considered and investigated.
+Truck Accidents cases are vastly different from your typical car accident case.
+The stakes are far higher and there are numerous complex issues that need to be considered and investigated.
 For example, these are just a few of the issues we investigate:

 - Truck driver fatigue